Stellarium/stellarium/plugins/SkyCultureMaker/README.md

 If your constellation consists of multiple separated areas, disable the pen tool after completing one area to unlock the drawing cursor from the most recent star.

+#### Uploading and Anchoring an Image

+You can upload a constellation image and align it with specific stars in the sky.
+Follow these steps to add and anchor your artwork:

+1. Open the **Artwork** tab within the Constellation Editor.
+2. Click on **Upload Image** and select the desired constellation image from your files.
+3. After uploading, three anchor points will appear at the center of the image.
+You can use these points to align the image precisely with the stars.

+To bind an anchor to a star:

+- Click on one of the anchor points.
+The selected anchor will turn green to indicate it is active.
+- Select a star of your choice in the sky.
+- Click **Bind Star** to link the anchor to the selected star.

+When an anchor is successfully bound to a star, it will be highlighted in a brighter color.
+Selecting the anchor again will automatically highlight the corresponding star.

+**Note:**
+If an anchor is already bound to a star, clicking **Bind Star** again will overwrite the existing binding with the currently selected star.

 ---

 #### Exporting the Sky Culture